-- 2.33 Compensation for trees will be based on their market value.
+- 2.36 Compensation for trees will be based on their market value.
 Loss of timber bearing trees will be compensated at their replacement cost and compensation for the loss of crops, fruit bearing trees will be decided by the LARRU in consultation with the Departments of Forest, Agriculture and Horticulture.
 In line with the provision of RFTFCTLARR Act 2013, 100% solatium will be added to the assessed value of the trees.
-Prior to taking possession of the land or properties, the compensation will be fully paid and DPs will have the opportunity to harvest crops/trees within 15 days from the date of payment of compensation. - 2.34 Even after payment of compensation, DPs would be allowed to take away the materials salvaged from their dismantled houses and shops and no charges will be levied upon them for the same.
+Prior to taking possession of the land or properties, the compensation will be fully paid and DPs will have the opportunity to harvest crops/trees within 15 days from the date of payment of compensation. - 2.37 Even after payment of compensation, DPs would be allowed to take away the materials salvaged from their dismantled houses and shops and no charges will be levied upon them for the same.
 A notice to that effect will be issued intimating that DPs can take away the materials so salvaged within 15 days of their demolition; otherwise, the same will be disposed by the project authority without giving any further notice.
 Trees standing on the land owned by the government will be disposed of through open auction by the concerned Revenue Department/ Forest Department.

-Consent award
+Consent award11

-2.35 The affected landowners will be intimated about the option of acquisition through consent, as an alternate to acquisition adopting the procedures laid down in the Tamil Nadu Highways Act, 2001, wherein the compensation and resettlement assistances will be determined in accordance with the provisions of RFCTLARR Act, 2013.
+2.38 The affected landowners will be intimated about the option of acquisition through consent, as an alternate to acquisition adopting the procedures laid down in the Tamil Nadu Highways Act, 2001, wherein the compensation and resettlement assistances will be determined in accordance with the provisions of RFCTLARR Act, 2013.
 At the time of issue notification under Sec 15(2), a proviso will be added at the end of the Sec 15(2) notification that any landowner who wishes to go for consent award may contact the concerned Special District Revenue Officer.
 Following the notification, the Special Tahsildars will conduct meetings in each affected villages involving the affected landowners or the interested persons, to explain the provisions of consent award.
 The Special Tahsildars will assist the landowners in compiling the documents required for the consent award and obtain a consent from such landowners.

-2.36 The jurisdictional LARR unit will complete the valuation of the land parcels immediately after Sec 15(2) notification, within a month from the date of notification, by adopting the provisions of RFCTLARR Act in determining the market price of the land.
+2.39 The jurisdictional LARR unit will complete the valuation of the land parcels immediately after Sec 15(2) notification, within a month from the date of notification, by adopting the provisions of RFCTLARR Act in determining the market price12 of the land.
 The project will offer an additional 25 percent on the compensation determined in accordance with the provisions of RFCTLARR Act.
 In addition, the landowner will be eligible for resettlement and rehabilitation assistances, as per the eligibility and entitlement contained in the Entitlement Matrix of this Resettlement Policy Framework.
 If negotiations fail, land will be acquired as per the provisions of Tamil Nadu Highways Act, 2001.
+The additional market value at 12 percent will be paid from the date of publication of section 15(2) notification under TN Highway Act to the date of compensation payment, on the same lines as available under land acquisition process.